-- 1. A student is required to do a research internship and master's thesis at the conclusion of the student's study programme.
+- 1. A student is required to do a research internship and master's thesis as part of the student's study programme.
 If applicable, the clinical internship and minor's thesis can be done before, after, or together with the research internship.
 In case of an internship within a team of students, each student should formulate and investigate a unique research question. - 2.
-The student must notify the education office about the internship at least one month before the start of the internship by means of a research internship notification form.
+The student must notify the FPN education office about the internship at least one month before the start of the internship by means of a research internship notification form.
 The Board of Examiners checks whether the student has complied with the requirements in article 4.2, paragraph 1 of the EER. - 3.
-An internship agreement is drawn up for the internship, in which a number of arrangements are set out between the institution where the internship takes place, the supervisor from the Faculty and the student.
-A copy of this agreement is sent to the education office at least one month before the internship starts. - 4.
+Once a student has fulfilled the requirements listed in article 4.2, paragraph 1 of the EER an internship agreement is drawn up for the internship, in which a number of arrangements are set out between the institution where the internship takes place, the supervisor from the Faculty and the student.
+A copy of this agreement is sent to the education office at least one month before the internship starts.
+If a student has failed to notify the FPN education office about the internship, the student is not eligible to start the internship.
+If a student has started the internship without notifying the FPN education office, the internship will be considered invalid. - 4.
 The student will be supervised during the internship by a supervisor from the Faculty and a supervisor from the institution where the internship takes place (internship supervisor).
 The task of the supervisor from the Faculty and/or the internship supervisor consists of advising the student in matters of content with respect to the internship activities and the reporting of these in a master's thesis (see appendix 2: article 3, Regulation master's thesis).
 In addition, the supervisor from the Faculty is the contact person with the institution where the internship takes place. - 5.
-The internship is registered as having been completed successfully by the internship supervisor or the supervisor from the Faculty on an assessment form, which is sent to the education office. - 6.
-The final grade for the practical part of the research internship needs to be a least 6.0.
+The internship is registered as having been completed successfully by the internship supervisor or the

+- supervisor from the Faculty on an assessment form, which is sent to the education office. - 6.
+The final grade for the practical part of the research internship needs to be a least 6.0. - 7.
+For the number of credits of a satisfactory completion of the internship see article 3.6 of the EER of the Forensic Master's study programme.